radiantlogic-v8/documentation-new/documentation/installation/advanced/credential-management-with-idira.md

 ![The RadiantLogic-VDS platform's CPM Plug-in page](images/figure-4-radiantlogic-vds-cpm-plugin.jpg)

 *Figure 4.
-The RadiantLogic-VDS platform's CPM Plug-in page.
+The RadiantLogic platform's CPM Plug-in page.
 ExeName is CyberArk.TPC.exe, DllName is empty, XMLFile is No, and ActivationMethod is Basic.*

 5. Click **Apply → OK**.